simonfrey/force_k8s_node_scaledown/README.md

 Tool that runs in a loop, checks nodes for relevant pods and deletes the node if no relevant pod is running.

+**Use at your own risk!
+This tool has severe potential of just nuking your cluster if it misbehaves.
+You have been warned!**

 ## Why?
 Especially GPU nodes, tend to never scale down in GKE, which becomes QUITE expensive for not bringing any value.
 This tool checks if any relevant pod is (still) running on a node and deletes the node if not.